-My doctoral dissertation was in the professional and culture learning of sojourning English language teachers (ELTs), people who travel overseas for the purpose of teaching English for more than a year but not for more than a decade.
+My doctoral dissertation investigated the professional and culture learning of sojourning English language teachers (ELTs), people who travel overseas for the purpose of teaching English for more than a year but not for more than a decade.
 Although this study helped me more deeply understand culture learning theories (Deardorff, 2009; Holliday, 1995; Ting-Toomey, 1999) associated with teacher development, I was not able to dive deeply into theories associated with professional learning, such as teacher knowledge (Shulman, 1987) and technological pedagogical content knowledge (Mishra & Koehler, 2006).
 Since earning my PhD, my experiences as a curriculum coordinator and faculty developer have shaped my approach to professional development and influenced my research agenda.

 Teacher Knowledge, Beliefs, and Cognition